C.J. Abrams Preview, Player Props: Nationals vs. Braves

-After going 1-for-4 in his most recent game, C.J.
-Abrams and the Washington Nationals take on the Atlanta Braves (who will hand the ball to Allan Winans) at 7:20 PM ET on Friday.
+After batting .250 with five doubles, a triple, four walks and six RBI in his past 10 games, C.J.
+Abrams and the Washington Nationals face the Atlanta Braves (who will hand the ball to Spencer Strider) at 7:20 PM ET on Saturday.

+He had a hitless performance in his most recent game (0-for-5) against the Braves.

 Sportsbook Promo Codes